Go to global navigation

 Overseas Program

-Students both in the Department of Global Management Studies and in the Department of Health Sciences go overseas in the second quarter of their second year, while students in the Department of Child Development and Education go in the third quarter of their second year.
+Students both in the Department of Global Management Studies and in the Department of Health Sciences go overseas in the second quarter of their second year, while students in the Department of Child Development and Education go in the third quarter of their third year.

 Objectives and Features of Overseas Program